MartinBernstorff/Memium/readme.md

 By beautifulsoup.
 So, this assumes that there is a lossless back-conversion, which does not seem to be the case.
 The alternative is to store the UUID with the prompt, which would've been a better choice!
 Huh!
 Perhaps this info is stored already in the UUID field.
 We still need changes in a few places; the syncer, and deleting based on note IDs.
 But that's very feasible!

 * p2: Should AnkiQA error if any html tags or styling present in question/answer?
 Is a danger-sign re: scheduling UUID.

+* p2: Extract the ValueObject portion of the prompts into their own components, and then wrap it?
+   * We can define that the ValueObject takes markdown only, and error if it contains any formatting (i.e. HTML)
+   * Means we can error if any formatting sneaks its way into the ValueObject.